 3. Targets

-To collect 100% of ICT related data with agreed indicators and standards
+To increase the collection of ICT related data with agreed indicators and standards

 Annex: Zero Draft Stakeholder Contributions

 Enhanced regional and international cooperation and cross-sectoral collaboration to advance ICTs for development

 Promote regional coordination and foster cross-sectoral collaboration at all levels of the Internet ecosystem: infrastructure, management of the Internet traffic, content creation, applications and systems creation.